maxkasy/home/_pages/treatmentassignment.md

 3. Choose the number of re-randomization draws and the expected R2 of your covariates for the outcome
 4. Calculate optimal design, and then download a .csv file with this design.

-The downloaded .csv file contains the original covariates, as well as a new column with the recommended treatment assignment.
+The downloaded .csv file contains the original covariates (V1, V2, ...), as well as a new column with the recommended treatment assignment (Dstar).
 To read more about the theoretical background, go to [experimentaldesign.pdf](/files/papers/experimentaldesign.pdf).

 <iframe src="https://maxkasy.shinyapps.io/webappdontrandomize/" style="border:none;width:1000px;height:800px;"></iframe>